sabrinaschloo/Masterarbeit/README.md

 This repository includes all code for the development and evaluation of the Hybrid NeuMF developed for the wholesale marketplace zentrada.

-The code can be run with the docker image sabrinaschloo/dl_recommender:notebook, it inlcudes all necessary packages and should be started with the command_
+The code can be run with the docker image sabrinaschloo/dl_recommender:notebook, it inlcudes all necessary packages and should be started with the command:

   docker run -8888:8888 -v "location_of_masterarbeit":/home/jovyan --name tensorflow-notebook sabrinaschloo/dl_recommender:notebook